MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

    If you still have problems, see the [Troubleshooting](#troubleshooting) section at the bottom of this document.

-5. When `azd up` completes successfully, you should output the resembles the following:
+5. When `azd up` completes successfully, you will see output that resembles the following:

    :::image type="content" source="media/quickstart-python-web-azd-templates/success-endpoint.png" alt-text="Screenshot of successful output from the azd command line interface with a callout around the endpoint URL to view the working Relecloud application deployed in Azure.":::